A scatter diagram is one of the seven basic tools of quality, but many professionals find it to be a difficult concept.

 For example, if the temperature goes up, sales of winter coats go down.

 As the value of X increases, the value of Y will decrease, but the pattern is not clear.

 There isn’t any relationship between the two variables to be seen.
 It might just be a series of points with no visible trend, or it might be a straight, flat row of points.
 In either case, the independent variable has no effect on the second variable; it is not dependent.

 The following are a few limitations of a scatter diagram:

-- Scatter diagrams are unable to give you the exact extent of correlation.
+- Scatter diagrams cannot give you the exact extent of correlation.

-- Scatter diagram does not show you the quantitative measure of the relationship between the variable.
-It only shows the quantitative expression of the quantitative change.
+- A scatter diagram does not show you the quantitative measurement of the relationship between the variables.
+It only shows the quantitative expression of quantitative change.

 - This chart does not show you the relationship for more than two variables.